 In addition to his religious roles, al-Qaduli had worked with al-Khlifawi to set up the Security and Intelligence Council (SIC), a subset of the Military Council that al-Khlifawi headed, to both protect the caliph—from whom al-Qaduli was “rarely separate“—and enforce his writ in the territory IS holds via the amniyat (security units), keeping IS’s local leaders under control and where necessary eliminating spies or dissidents.
 Al-Qaduli has therefore been responsible for some of the most ruthless activity by IS against its own members.

 After al-Khlifawi was killed by the Syrian rebellion in January 2014, al-Qaduli became the governor of Syria, with Fadel Ahmad Abdullah al-Hiyali (Haji Mutazz or Abu Muslim al-Turkmani)—a former Special Forces operative, who had been personally close to Saddam’s deputy, Izzat Ibrahim al-Douri—being appointed governor of Iraq.
-Al-Bilawi succeeded al-Khlifawi as head of the Military Council, a position whose occupant is the de facto IS number two.
+Al-Bilawi succeeded al-Khlifawi as head of the Military Council, a position whose occupant is often the de facto IS number two.
 Al-Bilawi was killed in June 2014 and replaced by al-Suwaydawi, who was in turn replaced by al-Hiyali when al-Suwaydawi was killed in May 2015.
-Al-Qaduli became the first non-FRE leader of the Military Council after al-Hiyali was killed in August 2015, handing over responsibility for the SIC to Iyad al-Jumaili, another former intelligence officer, and Amr al-Absi (Abu al-Atheer) became the governor of Syria.
+After al-Hiyali was killed in August 2015, al-Qaduli became the caliph’s deputy.
+Al-Qaduli had taken over the SIC from al-Suwaydawi, but this was only a temporary measure and he now handed over responsibility for the SIC to Iyad al-Jumayli, another former intelligence officer, and Amr al-Absi (Abu al-Atheer) became the governor of Syria.

 Al-Qaduli also had another portfolio: overseeing the wilayats or provinces—IS’s foreign branches.
 In this capacity, al-Qaduli was reported, in November 2015, to have “recently” travelled to Libya to meet with the leaders of what is becoming IS’s most stable territorial holding outside its heartland in Syria and Iraq.